 The Museum and Martello Tower are located at Millmount in the centre of Drogheda, County Louth, overlooking the historic river Boyne.
 Drogheda is in an area rich in heritage, dating back over 3,000 years, while the town itself is over 800 years old.
 Millmount Museum's primary claim to fame is its unique collection of Guild Banners, some over 200 years old - The Weavers, The Carpenters, and The Shoemakers - and this web site has lots of information about the Museum and the vibrant local history scene in the Drogheda area.

-In 1998, the Ulster Museum (which includes Armagh County Museum) merged with the Ulster Folk and Transport Museum and the Ulster-American Folk Park to form the National Museums and Galleries of Northern Ireland and, in 2001, the group's new Science Centre, W5, opened.
+In 1998, the Ulster Museum merged with the Ulster Folk and Transport Museum and the Ulster-American Folk Park to form the National Museums and Galleries of Northern Ireland and, in 2001, the group's new Science Centre, W5, opened.

 The Society was formed in 1979 and we now have grown to ten branches in the North of Ireland with hundreds of Associate members across the world.
 "Our objective is to foster interest in family history with special reference to families who have roots in the North of Ireland and their descendants, wherever they may be."

 This web site gives information about the society, photographs from and some historical information about Poyntzpass and the surrounding District.
-The Society hopes to include a newsletter on their site in the near future.
+The Society holds monthly talks between September and April, produces a biannual journal, has an active Facebook page and a YouTube channel.

 Public Records Office for Northern Ireland.
 The Public Record Office of Northern Ireland (PRONI) is the official place of deposit for public records in Northern Ireland.
 PRONI hold millions of documents which relate chiefly, but by no means exclusively, to present-day Northern Ireland.
 The earliest record dates from 1219, with the main concentration of records covering the period 1600 to the present.